-- 1. At each source database where replicated database objects are being added, specify supplemental logging for the added replicated database objects.
-See "Specifying Supplemental Logging" on page 1-32 for instructions. - 2.
-Either stop the capture process, one of the propagations, or the apply processes: - Use the STOP\CAPTURE procedure in the DBMS\CAPTURE\ADM package to stop a capture process. - Use the STOP\PROPAGATION procedure in the DBMS\PROPAGATION\ADM package to stop a propagation. - Use the STOP APPLY procedure in the DBMS APPLY ADM package to stop an apply process.
+- At each source database where replicated database objects are being added, specify supplemental logging for the added replicated database objects.
+See "Specifying Supplemental Logging" for instructions. - 2.
+Either stop the capture process, one of the propagations, or the apply processes:

+- Use the STOP\CAPTURE procedure in the DBMS\CAPTURE\ADM package to stop a capture process. - Use the STOP\PROPAGATION procedure in the DBMS\PROPAGATION\ADM package to stop a propagation. - Use the STOP\APPLY procedure in the DBMS\APPLY\ADM package to stop an apply process.